 Blossoms are better in a small town, beaches are best in a small town, and biking is great along the quiet country roads of a

-small town full of orchards & vineyards.
+small town BURSTING with orchards & vineyards.

 Welcome to Summerland, located between Kelowna & Penticton and across the lake from Naramata.

 Summerland is cherished for its natural beauty and small town atmosphere.
 Farmers markets, car shows, parades, festivals and sporting events are the perfect opportunities to stroll downtown and catch up with friends, new and old.
 The Okanagan Valley's "Finest Main Street" is the place to be for quaint shops & welcoming restaurants.

 Summerland is defined by an absence of traffic & crowds.
 With a strong sense of community and friendly welcoming locals, it is a place where agriculture is the primary industry, and tourism a close cousin.

 Summerland's meandering country roads call out for long walks, jogging or bike rides bounded by orchards, vineyards, farms and roadside stands.

 Its time… to own your place in the Okanagan!